 Ming Wai Lau is the Chairman of Chinese Estates Holdings Limited.
-He is also the Vice Chairman of the Bauhinia Foundation Research Centre, an independent policy think tank.
+He is the Director of MWYO, a youth-oriented think tank in Hong Kong.
+He is also the Vice-Chairman of the Bauhinia Foundation Research Centre, an independent policy think tank.

 Mr Lau holds LLB, LLM, and PhD degrees from King’s College London and the London School of Economics, University of London.
 His PhD dissertation was published as a book by Oxford University Press in 2011.
 He has been a Visiting Lecturer at Harvard Law School since 2014.
 He is also a registered attorney in the State of New York and a CFA Charterholder.

 Mr Lau is active in public affairs in Hong Kong.
 He is the Vice Chairman of the Youth Development Commission, Deputy Chairman of the Board of the Ocean Park Corporation, Council Member of the City University of Hong Kong, non-official member of the Commission on Poverty, and member of the Exchange Fund Advisory Committee.

 Former Permanent Secretary of Home Affairs, Shelley Lee is affectionately known as “Community Godmother” for her continuing care for the needy.
 In recognition of her exemplary contributions to district administration development and her extensive voluntary work, she has been awarded the Golden Bauhinia Star, and Hon. fellowships by the University of Hong Kong, the Academy of Performing Arts and the Open University.
 She has fundraised for over 10 NGOs including schools and universities.

 Dr Lucy has lived in Hong Kong for 29 years.
 She helped found the Patient Care Foundation which aims to improve access to medical care for vulnerable people within Hong Kong.